 Thermal power also serves as the load balancing capacity, inertia, synchronizing capacity necessary for deploying renewables on a large scale.
-We will continue to innovate and implement the innovations in the fields of carbon dioxide capture, utilization and storage (CCUS) and co-firing of ammonia and hydrogen among others to decarbonize thermal power generation.
+We will continue to adopt of carbon dioxide capture, utilization and storage (CCUS) and co-firing of ammonia and hydrogen among others to decarbonize thermal power generation.